 Johannah Maynard Edwards received her BFA from New York University’s Tisch School of the Arts.
-After spending eight years in New York working and training as a director, designer, playwright and performer, Johannah currently resides in Raleigh.
+She spent eight years in New York working and training as a director, designer, playwright and performing.
 Her professional experience includes creating and producing many original devised works for the stage, directing, writing, and designing costumes.
 In her thirteen years of teaching experience, Johannah’s main passion continues to be empowering students to confidently bring their own creative vision to life through theatre.

-Susan Meyer studied theatre at Western Carolina University and has taught classes and camps at RLT for over six years.
+Susan Meyer studied theatre at Western Carolina University and has taught classes and camps at RLT for over nine years.
 She has worked with special needs children for many years and believes in adapting her classes to the specific needs of each student in those classes.
 Susan was in the original cast of RLT’s Cinderella in 1984 and again in 2002.
 Susan also was recognized as 2nd Runner-Up in our big RLT fundraiser event Divas!
 2015.

 Wayne Mooring is a local actor, writer, and educator.
 He has been involved in both the technical side of stagecraft, as well as performance, since the age of 8.
 Wayne has taught Middle and High School Theatre Arts in Wake County, and currently does private coaching.
 Wayne studied theatre vigorously while earning his Associates Degree.
 Wayne also teaches for North Raleigh Arts and Creative Theatre.
 He is thrilled to be a part of the Education Department at RLT!

 Fonda K. Muhammad is a native of New York and has been teaching middle school English and theater for more than 25 years.
 She has a Master of Science in Education and is a Nationally Certified Classroom Management Specialist.
 Fonda brings with her a wealth of theater knowledge and passion, which enables her students to confidently embrace their characters on stage.